 The centrepiece of concerts at the festival, the Ham Marquee provides a comfortable seated-venue for three first class concerts each day.
-The final line up for evening and afternoon concerts will be announced in early January but exciting first line up news of evening Ham Concerts include:
+Exciting first line up news of evening Ham Concerts include:

 SHOW OF HANDS with MIRANDA SYKES